 Men's watch band link: yellow, $94.00; stainless, $56.00

 Bezels (the ring around the crystal): prices vary greatly model to model.
 You will probably be paying at least these base prices: stainless, $160.00; yellow (gold plate), $180.00; plastic, $85.00.
 Some bezels can cost as much as $950.00.

 Crowns and tube (the knob you set the time and date with, and the tube it screws onto): $180.00 (this includes the gasket)

 Soldering a broken or worn-out band link with gold or silver solder: $60.00

 Crown gasket, $32.00; pusher gaskets, $42.00 each; back gasket, $18.00

 Crystal gaskets installed are usually $120.00

-Mechanical Chronograph watches that are overhauled (cleaned and oiled, and adjusted to top notch function) are generally around $320.00.
+Mechanical Chronograph watches that are overhauled (cleaned and oiled, and adjusted to top notch function) start at around $320.00.

-Battery Chronograph watches that are overhauled (cleaned and oiled and adjusted to top notch function) are generally around $240.00.
+Battery Chronograph watches that are overhauled (cleaned and oiled and adjusted to top notch function) start at around $240.00.